UMBC-DREAM-Lab/montemutacon/README.md

-# Evading Malware Classifiers via Monte Carlo Mutant Feature Discovery
+# MonteMutacon

 This repository contains the code for the mutant malware feature discovery with Monte Carlo Tree Search (MCTS).
-This method is based on our [paper](https://arxiv.org/abs/2106.07860) that was presented at the [12th Annual Malware Technical Exchange Meeting
+This method is based on our paper ["Evading Malware Classifiers via Monte Carlo Mutant Feature Discovery"](https://arxiv.org/abs/2106.07860) that was presented at the [12th Annual Malware Technical Exchange Meeting](https://www.sandia.gov/mtem/).
+Both MCTS and Random
-](https://www.sandia.gov/mtem/).
-Both MCTS and Random Search are included in the repository; however, the repository does not contain any of the performance evaluation code used in our research.
+Search are included in the repository; however, the repository does not contain any of the performance evaluation code used in our research.

 <div align="center", style="font-size: 50px">